Savjee/n8n-nodes-defuddle/README.md

 # n8n-nodes-defuddle

-This is an n8n community node that wraps [Defuddle](https://github.com/kepano/defuddle) for URL-based article and webpage content extraction.
+This is an n8n community node that wraps [Defuddle](https://github.com/kepano/defuddle) for webpage content extraction.

-It is similar in spirit to a webpage content extraction node, but instead of requiring pre-fetched HTML as input, this node always requires a URL and then:
+It is similar in spirit to my [webpage content extraction node](https://github.com/Savjee/n8n-nodes-webpage-content-extractor).

-- fetches the page in the node
-- passes the HTML to Defuddle
-- returns the raw Defuddle response object without modifying its fields

-## Important compatibility note

-This package currently uses external runtime dependencies (`defuddle` and `happy-dom`) and therefore is configured for general community-node use rather than n8n Cloud verification.

 ## Installation